Uniswap/jest-environment-hardhat/README.md

 First, install `jest-environment-hardhat` and its dependencies (using `yarn` or `npm`).

 The environment needs `@nomiclabs/hardhat-ethers`, `ethers`, and `hardhat` installed as well.
-These are installed as peer dependencies to ensure that you retain control over versioning, so you'll need to install them explicitly.
+These are installed as peer dependencies to ensure that you retain control over versioning, so you'll need to install them explicitly:

 ```sh
 yarn add -D @nomiclabs/hardhat-ethers ethers hardhat
 yarn add -D jest-environment-hardhat
 ```

-Then, use the runner either using a doc-comment, or using jest configuration.
-See the [jest documentation](https://jestjs.io/docs/configuration#testenvironment-string) for more.
+Then, use the runner either using a doc-comment, or using jest configuration (see the [jest documentation](https://jestjs.io/docs/configuration#testenvironment-string) for details):

 ```
 /**